resuminator/docs/docs/developer-guide/contributing.md

 1. **Copyright header for source code**

-   Copy & Paste Copyright header on top of every new file while contrinbuting to resuminator/resuminator and resuminator/resuminator-server.
+   Copy & Paste Copyright header on top of every new file while contributing to resuminator/resuminator and resuminator/resuminator-server.
 You can find respective header in respective repositories.

 1. **Contributor License Agreement (CLA)**